teddy bear Parenting & Family See also:

 Insure Kids Now! - Information on free or low-cost health insurance programs available for children whose parents cannot afford to buy insurance for them.
 You can also call 1-877-543-7669 (toll-free) for more information (U.S. Department of Health & Human Services).
 In New Jersey, see NJ Family Care.
 Individuals ineligible for NJ FamilyCare can find information on other insurance affordability programs at Healthcare.gov.

-Mental Health: Spotting Anxiety and Depression in Children NEW! - What to look for to recognize anxiety and depression in childhood (2022, Healthline Media LLC).
-See also Child Traumatic Stress, Greater Good, and Mental Health Resources.
+Mental Health: Spotting Anxiety and Depression in Children - What to look for to recognize anxiety and depression in childhood (2022, Healthline Media LLC).
+Additional resources are available from Child and Adolescent Mental Health NEW!
+(National Institute of Mental Health).
+Locally, NJ4S (NJ Statewide Student Support Services) NEW! provides preventive mental health services to New Jersey public school students, parents/caretakers, and school faculty.
+See also Digital Wellness links, Child Traumatic Stress, Greater Good, and Mental Health Resources.

 Noisy Planet: Noise & Hearing Loss - 'Learn about the causes and prevention of noise-induced hearing loss so that your tween - and you - can have healthy hearing for life' (National Institute on Deafness and Other Communication Disorders).
 See also Hearing, Ear Infections, and Deafness.